A Guide to LGBTQ-Owned Businesses in St. Pete-Clearwater

 3015 7th St. N, St. Petersburg, FL 33704

-The Body Electric Yoga Company.is all about mindfulness and movement.
-Take one of many yoga or athletic classes or workshops, or sign up for live-streamed sessions.
-The Body Electric Yoga Company began as the love child of Katelyn Grady and Jenny Miller, the yoga teachers, business and life partners who hatched a plan to create the kind of space in which they would like to practice and teach.
+The Body Electric Yoga Company is all about mindfulness and movement.
+Take one of many yoga, athletic classes or workshops, or sign up for live-streamed sessions.
+The Body Electric Yoga Company began in 2013 with founders Katelyn Grady and Jenny Miller, who hatched a plan to create the kind of space in which they would like to practice and teach.

 There’s nothing like a bit of self-care in the middle of an activity-filled vacation.
-Head to St. Pete Massage Therapy for anything from a medical or deep tissue massage to aromatherapy.
-Lead therapist James Thomason has experience in musculoskeletal kinesiology, so you can rest assured you’ll get any strain corrected and rejuvenated.
+St. Pete Massage Therapy offers a range of services, from medical and deep tissue massage to aromatherapy.
+Lead therapist Jim Thomason has experience in musculoskeletal kinesiology, providing treatments designed to help you relax and recharge.

 Content by Rachel Covello.
 Covello is the CEO and Publisher of OutCoast.com, an LGBTQ-focused destination marketing travel blog highlighting inclusive destinations in Florida in which to visit, celebrate, and live.
 Explore LGBTQ Florida on OutCoast.com to find the best rainbows in the Sunshine State.